EliasOenal/verity/doc/backlog.md

 ## CCI Identity
 - Support umbrella identities linking together a user's profiles over multiple Verity apps.
 - Implement merge of remote changes.
-Problem: How to deal with deletions?
+  - Problem: How to deal with deletions?
+  - Even better than implementing this in Identity would be to implement it as a common CCI building block, or even as a separate Cube type.

 # UI Framework